Regularity of laws and ergodicity of hypoelliptic SDEs driven by rough paths: Introduction

-When the driving noise $X$ is a fractional Brownian motion with $H \neq {1 \over 2}$, solutions to \eref{eqn:SDErpi} are neither a Markov process nor a semimartingale, so standard tools from stochastic calculus break down.
-Inspired by the results in the case of Brownian motion, two natural questions in this context are to identify conditions under which \begin{enumerate} \item the ``transition densities'' of \eqref{eqn:SDErpi} are smooth, \item the system \eqref{eqn:SDErpi} has a ``unique invariant measure''. \end{enumerate} Since $Z$ is not Markov in general, it does not really make sense to speak of transition probabilities, but the first question still makes sense by, for example, considering the law of the solution at some time $t>0$, given an initial condition $Z_0$, conditional on the realisation of $\{X_s\,:\, s < 0\}$.
+When the driving noise $X$ is a fractional Brownian motion with $H \neq \frac{1 }{ 2}$, solutions to (\ref{eqnSDErpi}) are neither a Markov process nor a semimartingale, so standard tools from stochastic calculus break down.
+Inspired by the results in the case of Brownian motion, two natural questions in this context are to identify conditions under which: \begin{longlist}[(1)] \item[(1)] the ``transition densities'' of (\ref{eqnSDErpi}) are smooth; \item[(2)] the system (\ref{eqnSDErpi}) has a ``unique invariant measure.'' \end{longlist} Since $Z$ is not Markov in general, it does not really make sense to speak of transition probabilities, but the first question still makes sense by, for example, considering the law of the solution at some time $t>0$, given an initial condition $Z_0$, conditional on the realization of $\{X_s \dvtx s \le0\}$.
 Similarly, the notion of an ``invariant measure'' does not make immediate sense for non-Markovian processes.
-This problem has been discussed extensively in \cite{Hair:05,Hair:09}, where a notion of an invariant measure adapted to systems of the type \eref{eqn:SDErpi} is introduced.
-Essentially, these are stationary solutions to \eref{eqn:SDErpi} that are ``physical'' in the sense that they are independent of the innovation of $X$.
+This problem has been discussed extensively in~\cite{Hair05,Hair09}, where a notion of an invariant measure adapted to systems of the type (\ref{eqnSDErpi}) is introduced.
+Essentially, these are stationary solutions to (\ref{eqnSDErpi}) that are ``physical'' in the sense that they are independent of the innovation of~$X$.\looseness=1